Last Updated on October 23, 2024 by Lawrence Berezin

 Are any pedestrian safety myths real?

-This remarkable study, which was released on Monday by the DOT, will debunk pedestrian safety myths and is the most statistically ambitious of its kind ever undertaken by a U.S. City
+This remarkable study, released Monday by the DOT, will debunk pedestrian safety myths and is the most statistically ambitious of its kind ever undertaken by the U.SU.Sity

-I have read this study, which is chock full of fascinating information and statistics displayed in easy to understand charts and graphs representing an analysis of over 7,000 pedestrian crashes in NYC.
+I have read this study, which is chock full of fascinating information and statistics in easy-to-understand charts and graphs representing an analysis of over 7,000 pedestrian crashes in NYC.
 Here are some of the surprising (maybe) results:

 - Traffic crashes cost the City’s economy $4.29B annually